How to get into the bookstore

 Please visit Amazon or Lucinda’s website to view all her books.

-An extract from one of the recent reviews for Amie: Cut for Life
+One of the recent reviews for Amie: African Adventure

 Sally Cronin, Buy: https://www.amazon.co.uk/Sally-Georgina-Cronin/e/B003B7O0T6